At some point in your life, you’ve probably experienced a “lightbulb” moment.

 Next, I try to find interviews with employees (preferably executives) from the company.
 YouTube is a great place to check or you can simply Google “[Company Name] Interview” and see what pops up.
 If there is a big initiatives or a looming doubt, interviewers are going to jump all over that.

-Building The Deliverable
+Step #2: Building Out The Deliverable

 I personally recommend a PDF slide deck for a few reasons: